dwallach1/Stocker/README.md

 # Stocker

+> Tesla's stock jumped 2.5% after Tencent said it amassed a 5% stake in the electric car maker.
+Ocwen jumped 12% premarket after disclosing it reached a deal with New York regulators that will end third-party monitoring of its business within the next three weeks.
+In addition, restrictions on buying mortgage-servicing rights may get eased.
+Cara Therapeutics's shares surged 16% premarket, after the biotech company reported positive results in a trial of a treatment for uremic pruritus.

-A financial data scraper.
-Stocker generates google queries to get recent articles and parse them for information.
+This project, Stocker, is at its core a financial data scraper.
+The Python package is itended to generate google queries to get recent articles and parse them for information.
 All that stocker needs is a list of stock tickers and a list of sources (that correlate to domain names).
 To store the information you can provide a csv path and to make sure you do not parse the same urls, you can provide a json path.
 If you do not want one of these (or either), you can call stocker with the flags csv=False or json=False and leave the path parameters out when initalizing a Stocker instance.

-"Tesla's stock jumped 2.5% after Tencent said it amassed a 5% stake in the electric car maker.
-Ocwen jumped 12% premarket after disclosing it reached a deal with New York regulators that will end third-party monitoring of its business within the next three weeks.
-In addition, restrictions on buying mortgage-servicing rights may get eased.
-Cara Therapeutics's shares surged 16% premarket, after the biotech company reported positive results in a trial of a treatment for uremic pruritus."
+Due to the closing of Google's and Yahoo's free daily stock price APIs, I decided to create a Twitter bot [StockerBot](https://github.com/dwallach1/StockerBot) that uses the Twitter platform to generate information pertaining to stocks on the user's watchlist.

+### Example Usage (Python Package)

 ```python
 from stocker import Stocker